 Texas Union Film Festival (TUFF) 2021

 Showtime invites you to take part in the annual Texas Union Film Festival!
 TUFF will challenge, entertain, and move you.
 The event showcases and celebrates the rich tradition of student filmmaking at the University of Texas and seeks to connect student filmmakers with the wider Austin film community.

 Call for Submissions: Are you TUFF enough?

-Films for the competition should be under 10 minutes in length.
-Exceptions to the length may be made on a case-by-case basis.
+Films for the competition should be under 10 minutes in length, though exceptions may be made on a case-by-case basis.
 The short must be filmed off of the UT campus unless made for an academic course.
 Films up to two (2) years old may be used.
 No work from high school will be accepted.
 Each student may submit more than one film, but only one may be selected to be screened at the festival.

 Frequently Asked Questions

 Who may enter TUFF?

-Any UT Austin undergraduate or graduate student registered for the Spring 2021 semester.
+Any UT Austin undergraduate or graduate student registered for the Spring 2022 semester.
+Students of all majors are encouraged to submit their films!

 What are the content criteria for the shorts?